End the Cost and Chaos of Missing Documents

 - Final certified copy of the closing disclosure (CD)

 - Other modified documents, correspondence and miscellaneous others

 Workflow & Outbound Calls

-Once all of your trailing documents are scanned, we log into your loan origination system (LOS) and, with read-only access, review the final lending instructions.
+Once all trailing documents are scanned, we log into your loan origination system (LOS) and, with read-only access, review the final lending instructions.

-For information that doesn't match or documents that are missing, our team will make outbound calls to acquire what is needed from the recorder of deeds, title company, etc. Once the file is complete, we will send electronic versions and originals to the lender, investor and/or any other party that needs them.
-For example, if the loan file is missing a 104.1 endorsement, we’ll make the call and get it sent to our PO box, complete the file and send it to the investor.
+Missing documents or inconsistent information is tracked down and corrected.
+Our team makes outbound calls to acquire what is needed from the recorder of deeds, title company, etc. Once the file is complete, we send electronic versions and originals to the lender, investor and/or any other party as needed.
+For example, if the loan file is missing a 104.1 endorsement, we’ll make the call and get it sent to our P.O. box, complete the file and send it to the investor.